Language and Experience: A Computational Model of Social Learning in Complex Tasks: Inference pseudo-code

 \textbf{Perception and action.} Players have five possible actions: four directional moves (arrow keys) and a shoot action (space bar) when the game includes a \textit{ShootAvatar} or a \textit{FlakAvatar}.
 Computational agents also have access to a NOOP action, while human players can simply choose not to act.
 After taking a non-NOOP action, computational agents must wait for 4 environment steps before being able to take a new one, a way of capturing human reactive time (5 fps).
 The game runs at 20 frames per second.
 Humans perceive the game visually, with the current reward displayed at the top (see Figure~\ref{fig:game_example}), whereas computational agents perceive symbolic states consisting of object properties (object id, color, position), rewards, and win/loss events.

-\section{Inference Pseudo-Code}
+\section{Inference pseudo-code}

 Algorithm~\ref{alg:smc} shows the pseudo-code of the inference algorithm\,---\,a particle filter with Metropolis rejuvenations\,---\,used to update the agent's beliefs about possible games it might be playing, supported by experiential and linguistic evidence \citep{del2006sequential, metropolis1953equation}.
 The \textit{Perturb} operator replaces one rule of the VGDL game description at a time, according to guided proposals (see Appendix Section ~\ref{sec:proposals} below).
+We picked the number of particles to be $N=20$.This involves a trade-off: \begin{itemize} \item Exploration: too few theories lead to under-representation of uncertainty, reducing the model’s ability to identify informative subgoals and to explore sufficient alternative variations in the space of possible theories. \item Computation: each Metropolis update requires updating all particles and computing language likelihoods via the LLM, which is the computational bottleneck of the approach. \end{itemize} Empirically, 10 particles was faster but sometimes failed to discover high-posterior theories quickly enough for the agent to survive, while 20 ensured a more robust and fast exploration of the theory space.
+More particles might slightly improve the performance of the inference, but will make the system slower to run and experiment with.

-\section{Guided Proposals}
+\section{Guided proposals}

 We use biased proposals to initialize the set of 20 candidate theories and to generate rejuvenation moves (\textit{Perturb} operator in Algorithm~\ref{alg:smc}).
 These proposals are guided by both experience and linguistic evidence, accelerating convergence towards theories that better explain the agent's observations.